-If you are ever in the area, grab a coffee and check it out in person!
+If you are ever in the area, grab a coffee and check it out in person.

 And stay tuned for future locations.

-Thanks: Matthew Chen (sculptures & mural support) / Shawna Peterson (neon)
+Additional Support: Matthew Chen (sculptures & mural support) / Shawna Peterson (neon)

 Additional photos: Jerry Mejia / Workshop Cafe